ERPNext

-ERPNext is a free and open-source integrated Enterprise Resource Planning (ERP) software developed by an Indian software company Frappe Technologies Pvt.
-Ltd. and is built on MariaDB database system using Frappe, a Python based server-side framework.
+ERPNext is a free and open-source integrated Enterprise resource planning (ERP) software developed by an Indian software company Frappe Technologies Pvt.
+Ltd. It is built on the MariaDB database system using Frappe, a Python based server-side framework.

 ERPNext is a generic ERP software used by manufacturers, distributors and services companies.
 It includes modules like accounting, CRM, sales, purchasing, website, e-commerce, point of sale, manufacturing, warehouse, project management, inventory, and services.
 Also, it has domain specific modules like schools, healthcare, agriculture, and non-profit.

 ERPNext is an alternative to NetSuite and QAD, and similar in function to Odoo (formerly OpenERP), Tryton and Openbravo.
 ERPNext was included in the ERP FrontRunners List by Gartner as a Pacesetters.